Aston Villa - Liverpool: How to watch, start time, team news, odds

 Team news: Aston Villa – Liverpool (INJURY REPORT)

 Liverpool has Jordan Henderson working back to full fitness after a thigh injury.
-Out for the Villa trip are Joel Matip (undisclosed) and Alex Oxlade-Chamberlain (knee).
+Out for the Villa trip are Joel Matip (undisclosed), Alex Oxlade-Chamberlain (knee), Alisson (shoulder) and Mane (COVID-19).

 What they’re saying: Aston Villa – Liverpool